 Demonstrate how much you know about the design discipline you are applying for.
 You might choose to reference artists and designers you are inspired by, exhibitions you have visited or magazines you have read for example.

 You need to upload a portfolio for each course you have applied for.

 You may choose to include different work in each portfolio to showcase your strengths, but this is not a requirement.

 When you are invited to upload your portfolio, we will email your invitation to both your personal and @dundee.ac.uk email address.
 You will not be notified of an invitation via UCAS.

 Rather than issuing all invitations at once, we release them in phases depending on when your application has been assessed by our Admissions Team.

 After you have been invited

 You will be required to upload your digital portfolio by the deadline included within the invitation letter.
-The final deadline for uploading your digital portfolio will be 15 February 2021.
+The final deadline for uploading your digital portfolio is 1 March 2023 by 18:00 (UK Time).